 Though the majority of furniture had already been selected by the Creative Flats team when Salituri moved in, she still wanted to ensure the apartment reflected her personality and aesthetic.
 “When I moved into the place, I really kept a minimalist philosophy and pared down; I wanted to ensure every piece around me was either beautiful or functional,” she says, noting that she relied on art to infuse character.
 “I brought in some of my favorite pieces of art—mostly surrealistic photography and silkscreen prints, family heirlooms, antiques I’ve acquired during my travels, as well as bedding and decorative pillows.”

 The apartment mightn’t be expansive, but smart renovation and styling choices make it look and feel much bigger than it is.
-“Although the place is 780 square feet, the natural light and open concept floor plan create a spacious effect throughout,” says Salituri.
+“Although the place is 780 square feet, the natural light and open-concept floor plan create a spacious effect throughout,” says Salituri.
 Every nook counts, including a stretch of blank wall that’s been styled as a mini home office.
 A statement Zena Holloway underwater Angel print defines the desk area as its own space.
 “I’ve always felt that art is that one unique and personalized element that should lift you up and inspire you to live your best life,” she says.

 The living room gallery wall is certainly curated with an art dealer’s eye for color and composition.
 “I’ve always been attracted to feminine, surrealist, and slightly moody art that makes you dream,” she explains.
 “I selected pieces from my gallery that played off the light and dark elements of the space and kept within the monochromatic palette.”
-Two of which are Ashley Woodson Bailey floral prints—her favorites in the room.
+Two of these are Ashley Woodson Bailey floral prints—her favorites in the room.